 Note: This text is considered constant in that the same text is printed each time.
-In reference to the CONSTANT command within a form definition, this text is considered variable because the text prints only where variable data is allowed to print.
+In regard to the CONSTANT command within a form definition, this text is considered variable because the text prints only where variable data is allowed to print.

-duplication=Dn
+Dn

-Specifies the number of times the text is to be repeated (use a decimal number).
+Specifies the number of times the text is to be duplicated (use a decimal number).
 The maximum times the text is repeated varies depending on the size of the text.
-The default is 1.
+The default is $\underline{1}$.